-In the Flodesk templates, there is a very clear call to actions in all of their templates.
-Here a few examples.
+In the Flodesk templates, there is a very clear call to action in all of their templates.
+Here are a few examples.

 If you want them to read your latest blog post – this template puts your latest offering front and center.
 It is deliberately honest in what the sender wants to achieve.

 Read the latest blog post – or introduce new ones.